- Fix Excel Cannot Open The File Because the Extension Is Not Valid on Windows [5 Fixes]

 Step 3.
 Click the down arrow on the Open button, and then click "Open and Repair".
 Microsoft Office will then start to check the Excel document and repair problems or corruption it found.

-Recover Excel File When the File Format or File Extension Is Not Valid
+Fix Excel Cannot Open the File Because the File Format or File Extension Is Not Valid on Mac [3 Fixes]

 1. Restore Unsaved Excel Wordbook from Previous Versions